ecg-icas/icas/src/source/campaign-overview.rst

 The status the campaign currently has.
 Is from the list of :ref:`campaign_status_overview`.
 The user can set only one of the user controlled states *ACTIVE*, *PAUSED* or *DELETED*. *DELETED* is a final state.

-.. _campaign_listings:
+.. _campaign_linkedads:

-Campaign listings
+Campaign linked ads
-"""""""""""""""""
+"""""""""""""""""""

-A 'listing' defines an ad in a campaign, and with which possible overrides for certain campaign properties(budgets, cpc, ...).
+A 'linkedAd' defines an ad in a campaign, with possible overrides for certain campaign properties(budgets, cpc, ...).
-This construction makes ads into mere data containers, and can allow for an ad to be part of multiple campaigns (future plans).
+This construction makes ads into mere data containers, and can allow for an ad to be linked to multiple campaigns (future plans).
-A campaign without listings is an empty campaign, which is a valid scenario.
-See :ref:`campaign_listings_overview` for more info.
+A campaign without linkedAds is an empty campaign, which is a valid scenario.
+See :ref:`campaign_linkedads_overview` for more info.

 .. _campaign_budgets: